selvinsource/hazelcast-jet-ml/README.md

 ## Hazelcast JET ML

-Work in Progress: collection of machine learning algorithms using the distributed computing platform Hazelcast JET.
+Machine learning algorithms using the distributed computing platform Hazelcast JET.

 Use JetMLDemo as example of usage of the Jet ML Pipeline.